Title and Salary Plan Search Engine

 The CC1A tag designates titles of positions that can be requested using the short form classification process.

-- Decentralization Unit
+- Decentralization Level

 The date the first position in the title became active.